 16. Notices.
-[Confirm PG&E's notices address are current.]
 Any notice or other communication required or permitted under this Easement shall be in writing and shall be either personally delivered or transmitted by registered or certified mail, return receipt requested, postage prepaid, or by a nationally recognized overnight courier, such as FedEx, UPS, or Airborne Express, addressed to the parties as follows: